-Limiting political engagement: The NUS report noted the potential of PREVENT to deter students from political engagement.
 According to the findings, 43% of those who reported being affected by PREVENT felt unable to express their views or be themselves and 30% do not feel comfortable attending NUS events.
 Islamophobia as a mechanism of political exclusion is a topic that will be returned to in a following chapter on Political Representation and Exclusion.

 Being used as a tool to shut down opposing voices: According to the Department of Education at the University of Oxford, "Criticising government policy, expression of support for specific groups, identifying causal relations between policies, processes and events, subjecting public arguments to evaluation and critique - these are all legitimate aspects of academic work.
-They also contribute to public and political debate."314 Therefore, it is clear by all academic standards that, in voicing and debating concerns, students perform their duty both as academics and as engaged members of civic society.
+They also contribute to public and political debate."
+Therefore, it is clear by all academic standards that, in voicing and debating concerns, students perform their duty both as academics and as engaged members of civic society.

 However, there are organisations such as Student Rights (incidentally, a project of the Henry Jackson Society),315 who present the criticisms of Muslim students especially those in connection with counter-terror or Palestinian rights - as threats to security.
-Furthermore, Student Rights has been accused of performing "witch hunts" against Islamic societies and using the arguments of PREVENT to attack societies and events that host speakers they disagree with whom and subsequently label as "extremist".
-At the same time, Student Rights have simultaneously opposed no-platforming policies directed at far-right speakers, such as the BNP.
+Furthermore, Student Rights has been accused of performing "witch hunts" against Islamic societies and using the arguments of PREVENT to attack societies and events that host speakers disagree with whom they subsequently label as "extremist".
+At the time, Student Rights simultaneously opposed no-platforming policies directed at far-right speakers, such as the BNP.
 Again, the role of Student Rights in excluding Muslim voices from legitimate debates will be discussed further in the later chapter on Political and Public Exclusion.